Autun oil shale deposit: Concessions of Abots and Dracy-Saint-Loup

-The two concessions in question engage exclusively in the exploitation of oil shale within the commune of Dracy-Saint-Loup, utilizing the techniques of room and pillar mining.
+The two concessions in question engage exclusively in the exploitation of oil shale within the commune of Dracy-Saint-Loup, using the techniques of room and pillar mining.
 The depth of the underground workings is approximately fifty meters.

 At the beginning of the 21st century, the slag heap of the plant and the flooded access trench of the Duverne incline remain in situ.